flyteorg/flyte/README.md

 - **gRPC / REST** interface to define and execute tasks and workflows
 - **Type safe** construction of pipelines -- each task has an interface that is characterized by its input and output, so illegal construction of pipelines fails during declaration rather than at runtime
 - Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/auto/type_system/index.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps, etc.
-- Memorization and Lineage tracking
+- Memoization and Lineage tracking
 - Provides logging and observability
 - Workflow features:
   - Start with one task, convert to a pipeline, attach **[multiple schedules](https://docs.flyte.org/projects/cookbook/en/latest/auto/deployment/workflow/lp_schedules.html)**, trigger using a programmatic API, or on-demand